Y-R-A-V-R-5/hybrids/README.md

 ---

+## 🧭 Deployment-Oriented Decisions (Hard Conclusions)

+This section translates experimental results into **actionable engineering decisions**.

+### Decision 1 — CPU Tiny-Object Default
+For CPU-only deployment on tiny-object datasets, **YOLOv8 remains the safest default choice**, despite having the highest parameter count.

+**Why:**
+- Dense PAN-style head preserves fine-grained spatial information
+- Kernel execution and memory access are better optimized for CPU
+- FLOPs and parameter count fail to predict real latency behavior

+---

+### Decision 2 — Only One Hybrid Is Worth Using
+Among all hybrids tested, **v10v11 (YOLOv10 Backbone + YOLOv11 Head)** is the **only hybrid that justifies its existence**.

+**Why:**
+- Achieves ~99% of YOLOv8 mAP50
+- Uses **~30% fewer parameters**
+- Suitable when memory footprint matters more than raw inference speed

+---

+### Decision 3 — FLOPs and Params Are Misleading for CPU
+**Do not select YOLO models based on FLOPs or parameter count alone** for CPU deployment.

+This experiment shows:
+- Strong **negative correlation** between parameter count and CPU inference latency
+- Models with *more parameters* can be *faster* due to architectural and kernel-level effects

+---

+### Decision 4 — Head Design Dominates Tiny-Object Performance
+For tiny-object detection:
+- **Dense, simple heads (YOLOv8-style)** outperform
+- Decoupled, efficiency-optimized heads (v10/v11) underperform

+Head design influences fine-detail preservation **more than backbone depth** in this regime.

+---

+### Decision 5 — What NOT to Do
+- Do not assume newer YOLO versions are better for all datasets
+- Do not trust FLOPs-based efficiency claims for CPU inference
+- Do not hybridize architectures without validating real latency

+---

 ## 🔮 Future Work

 1.  **Investigate the $\text{Params}-\text{Inference}$ Discrepancy:** Perform detailed profiling (e.g., PyTorch profiler) to pinpoint the architectural or operational causes of the highly negative correlation between parameter count and CPU inference time.